 We all want a positively geared property, one that has a positive yield – this means the rent will cover your mortgage repayments and make give you a little bit extra.

-The reality however, is that an investment property can be negatively geared, meaning the income from the rent does not cover the full mortgage repayments.
+The reality, is that an investment property can be negatively geared, meaning the income from the rent does not cover the full mortgage repayments.
 You as the investor are topping up the mortgage payments.

 This is not ideal if you are wanting to grow your investment portfolio as the lenders are less willing to lend against them.

 In some instances, you may want to own a negatively geared property especially if you are expecting to make a capital gain when you sell the property.
 The gain will then be used to make up the shortfall on the property.
-You are buying a property for a family member to live in and you are subsidizing their rent by paying the short fall.
+For example, if you are buying a property for a family member to live in and you are subsidizing their rent by paying the short fall.

 An investment property is a big step and as such you should be prepared to put in the hard yards.

-Once you have your investment property you will need to consider;
+Once you have your investment property consider how you will manage your property: